 Perk #2 — Control humidity

 Summer humidity can be debilitating and do damage to your home, but running the air conditioning is one of the easiest and best ways to reduce home humidity.
 If your home has central air conditioning, you can monitor and control the level of humidity with a remote thermostat hooked up to a humidity sensor.
-An Internet-enabled thermostat, like those made by Bay Controls, gives you the ability to adjust the air conditioning system using a PC or Smartphone and keep high levels of humidity in check.
+An Internet-enabled thermostat, like those made by Bay Controls, gives you the ability to adjust the air conditioning system using a computer or smartphone and keep high levels of humidity in check.

 Everyone wants to cut their heating and cooling bills these days.
 Regardless of the type of heating or cooling system you have, there is a compatible remote thermostat that will minimize energy consumption while your home is vacant and protect it from damage caused by excessive heat, humidity or freezing temperatures.
 Choose the model that works for you based on the type of communications methods available at your home – Internet, landline phone or cellular.

-If you love controlling things from your Smartphone, consider the ColorTouch® thermostat with the the new Skyport Wi-Fi Key from Venstar.
+If you love controlling things from your Smartphone, consider the ColorTouch® thermostat with the new Skyport Wi-Fi Key from Venstar.
 It has a mobile app that allows users to control energy usage from nearly any location, at any time.

 Perk #4 — Receive automatic heat and freeze alerts